bluntwizard/steam_deck_dub_edition/docs/guides/README.md

 # Development Guides

-This directory contains development guidelines and best practices for the Steam Deck DUB Edition project.
+This directory contains development guidelines and best practices for the Grimoire project.

 ## Available Guides